eli-fez/RumbApp/README.md

 • Complete weekly pull requests to production with manager and peer reviews using GitHub.

 • Conduct technical training lectures and code troubleshooting sessions with peer developers.

+• Provided technical training with code troubleshooting with developers in SQL.